executablebooks/sphinx-thebe/docs/use.md

 ## Get started

 There are two steps to using `sphinx-thebe`.
-First, you must mark certain parts of your page as "ready for thebelab".
-Next, you must insert a button onto the page to tell Thebelab to initialize.
+First, you must mark certain parts of your page as "ready for thebe".
+Next, you must insert a button onto the page to tell Thebe to initialize.

 ```{tip}
 The examples on this page use a flavor of markdown called [MyST Markdown](https://myst-parser.readthedocs.io/en/latest/).